PratyayRaj/Pratyay_ERP/README.md

-1. Introduction
+**1. Introduction**

-The documentation provides a guide for setting up and using the front-end application for a simplified ERP system built using React.
+-The documentation provides a guide for setting up and using the front-end application for a simplified ERP system built using React.
 The project aims to create a user-friendly interface for managing key aspects of a business, including products and orders management.

-2. Prerequisites
+**2. Prerequisites**

 Ensure you have Node.js installed on your machine.
 You can download it from here.
 You should have a basic understanding of React and React Router.

-3. Installation
+**3. Installation**
-Clone the repository to your local machine using the following command:
+**Clone the repository to your local machine using the following command:**
 -git clone <repository_url>

 Navigate to the project directory: